davehermann/lambduh/docs-src/CLI.md

 ### Add a deploy configuration

-+ Client-side configuration used for running the `lambduh deploy` command.
++ Client-side configuration used for running the `lamb-duh deploy` command.

 ```
-lambduh deploy-init
+lamb-duh deploy-init
 ```

 Creates a deploy configuration at the current directory in `lamb-duh.deployment.json`.